GotSka81/sunshine-res-virtmon/README.md

 | `auto` | Toggle between the two states.
 If a previous `do` was performed, `undo` will be run; otherwise `do` will be executed.
 This is the default if no command is given. |

 ### Configuring Sunshine

+After installing sunshine-res, you must configure Sunshine to use the utility.

 1. Open Sunshine and go to the Configuration tab (probably https://localhost:47990/config)
 2. In the Command Preparations section, click "+ Add" to add a new command